Time delay estimation in unresolved lensed quasars: Results

-\\ As a last experiment, we study how the previous analysis changes if we train our best performing CNN on data perturbed by noise at variable standard deviations.
+As a last experiment, we study how the previous analysis changes if we train our best performing CNN on data perturbed by noise at variable standard deviations.
 To do so, at training time for each batch of data, we randomly sample a value for the noise standard deviation from a uniform distribution between $10^{-5}$ and $10^{-2}$ and we feed the corrupted data into the network.
-Once training is terminated, we repeat the previous experiments by testing the model on data corrupted by different noise perturbations.
-The results for $System A$ and $RXJ$ are shown in Figs. \ref{fig:r2_noise_CNN} and \ref{fig:r2_noise_CNN_new} respectively.
+Once training is terminated, we repeat the previous experiments.
+The results for system $A$ and system $B$ are shown in Fig. \ref{fig:r2_noise_CNN}.

-The result of injecting noise at training time is, as it might have guessed, a model which is more robust to perturbations in the test data.
+The result of injecting noise at training time is a model which is more robust to perturbations in the test data.
 On the other hand, this positive effect is obtained at the price of a slight degradation in performance when the noise level is low.
-This experiment suggests that randomly injecting noise in the data at training time in this case represents an effective strategy to obtain more robust models. \\ In light of the presented experiments, the proposed CNNs architectures appear to guarantee satisfactory performances on the task of predicting the time delay from unresolved quasar light curves.
-Overall, the CNN model here proposed seems to outperform the others even though more fine-tuning and more carefully designed choices might lead to close this gap.
+This experiment suggests that randomly injecting noise in the data at training time in this case represents an effective strategy to obtain more robust models.

+In light of the presented experiments, the proposed CNN architectures appear to guarantee satisfactory performance on the task of predicting the time delay from unresolved quasar light curves.
+Overall, the CNN model proposed here seems to outperform the others even though more fine-tuning and more carefully designed choices might eventually close this gap.